microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-13.md

 ## Description

-In a server, especially those directly exposed to the Internet such as web servers are very common to receive thousand of authentication attempts.
+On a server, especially those directly exposed to the Internet such as web servers, it is very common to receive thousands of authentication attempts.
 If you check your /var/log/auth.log file, you will attest to this.

 Those attempts are based on silly dictionary attacks, which (unfortunately) work in some % of the cases.
 Are you sure that your password and the passwords of all the users on your system are strong enough to survive such an attack?
 This is why the usage of SSH Keys is a better alternative than the user/password approach for authentication.